Chinese and Malaysian ships in South China Sea standoff: sources

 It was flanked by a Chinese coastguard vessel as it moved in a hash-shaped pattern consistent with carrying out a survey, as it did during a tense standoff in Vietnamese waters last year.

 The West Capella was not visible on the tracking data, but the security sources said the vessel was in the area.
-The Asia Maritime Transparency Initiative, a Washington DC-based think tank, has signalled its presence there since October.
+The Asia Maritime Transparency Initiative (AMTI), a Washington DC-based think tank, has signalled its presence there since October.

+Greg Poling, director of the AMTI, said China was using intimidation tactics as it had in resource-rich Vietnamese waters, where Spanish energy firm Repsol has pulled at least two projects in recent years following pressure from China.

+“Beijing doesn’t want to pick a fight here but it wants to intimidate,” he said.
+“China hasn’t slowed down at all despite the coronavirus pandemic.”

+Vietnam lodged an official protest with China this month following the sinking of a Vietnamese fishing boat it said had been rammed by a Chinese maritime surveillance vessel in the disputed waters.

-China has sent medical help to Malaysia, which has reported more than 5,000 coronavirus infections.
+The Chinese survey vessel’s moves this week come at a time China has been sending medical help to Southeast Asian countries including Malaysia, which has reported more than 5,000 coronavirus infections.

 China claims almost all of the energy-rich South China Sea, also a major trade route each year.
 The Philippines, Brunei, Vietnam, Malaysia and Taiwan have overlapping claims.